Jason Leffler: NASCAR career

 Despite the success, Leffler ended up losing his ride at Ultra in a controversial fashion.
 Haas CNC Racing, which was fielding its first full-time Cup Series team, had fired its driver Jack Sprague after the Tropicana 400.
 Team owner Gene Haas named John Andretti as his replacement, but he was unavailable for the Brickyard 400 due to a prior commitment with Dale Earnhardt, Inc. Haas approached Leffler to drive the No. 0 NetZero Pontiac Grand Prix in the race and he agreed to do so.
 Ultra, which had warned Leffler that such a move would be in violation of his contract, responded by firing him.

 Leffler made ten starts in the No. 0, becoming the permanent driver after the Sirius Satellite Radio at the Glen.
 The team then signed Ward Burton away from Bill Davis Racing to take over the car, and he joined the team before the season was over to get a head start.
-Leffler was moved to the #00 Haas Automation car in the Busch Series for the remainder of 2003, with the idea that he would remain there for 2004.
+Leffler was moved to the No. 00 Haas Automation car in the Busch Series for the remainder of 2003, with the idea that he would remain there for 2004.
 At Nashville Superspeedway in 2004, Leffler scored his first career Busch Series victory.
 He also was involved in a controversial finish at the Winn-Dixie 250; he was penalized by NASCAR for "over-aggressive driving" on the final lap, that saw Michael Waltrip get spun, and then Dale Earnhardt Jr. get wrecked, both by Leffler.
 He was running third in the points when the team released him from his contract.
 He ended up finishing twelfth in the championship despite missing the last seven races.